ekvadior/guides/styleguide.md

 <a name="codeQuality"></a>
 ## Code quality

+Please don't ever use tag selectors if it can be avoided.
+They are usually much slower than any class selector, and almost always have to be overridden

 Use of scss-lint is very recommended to force nesting, specificity, rule order and other rules in the following chapter.

 * [Nesting](#nesting)